Why Veterans Make Thriving Franchisees

-For veterans, the civilian workforce might seem like a whole new world–especially if a military career is all you’ve known.
+For veterans, the civilian workforce might seem like a whole new world--especially if a military career is all you've known.
 For the men and women discharged from the military, finding a job might seem like a challenge.
 Luckily, there are a number of resources that help former military get over roadblocks.
+One of those is VetFran, a program run by the International Franchise Association, that has been helping ex-military transition into the civilian economy by providing access to veteran franchise opportunities.
+In the last five years alone, over 6500 veterans have become franchisees in the US.

 Nurse Next Door has recently joined up with VetFan to make it easier for veterans to make plans, find a budget, and thrive as Franchise Partners.
 Franchises provide training, proven operational excellence, and a huge support system.